 You will also find that there a lot of resources for further learning, but most importantly – this page will help you get started with all the necessary tools and other stuff that’s required to begin learning Java.

-In the recent years interactive tutorials have become quite a thing, and so I feel obliged to include some links to whats available on the web in this list.
-Its worth knowing that you wont learn a whole lot from this interactive tutorial (lets be honest), but I recommend it as a starting point for the first couple of chapters for any of the books you pick.
+In recent years, interactive tutorials have become quite a thing, and so I feel obliged to include some links to what’s available on the web in this list.
+It’s worth knowing that you won’t learn a whole lot from this interactive tutorial (let us be honest), but I recommend it as a starting point for the first couple of chapters for any of the books you pick.

 Plus, its always nice to be able to load some code and test it, without having to worry about launching your IDE to do it.